sph-mn/sph-db-guile/readme.md

 guile scheme bindings for the database [sph-db](https://github.com/sph-mn/sph-db).

-*wip for sph-db v2018*
+2018-08: wip for new sph-db version

-the following documentation is completely outdated and for a predecessor of sph-db.

 # dependencies
 * run-time